TabaMojj/HesabaCovid/README.md

 getData():

-\quad You can get up-to-date COVID-19 data from Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
+You can get up-to-date COVID-19 data from Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
-\quad This dataset contains Country, Date, Deaths, Confiremed, Recovered and Cumulative data.
+This dataset contains Country, Date, Deaths, Confiremed, Recovered and Cumulative data.

 plotWorld(plotType, date):
   Given a plot type and a date, this function can plot datas on world map.